top of page

 Draft - Work in Progress

-Network of neighbors dedicated to the "Golden Age" of sustainable living—Doing, Making, and Being together.
-Our mission is to build systems of community care where quality food, clean water, grounded wellness, housing, and fulfilling work are accessible to all.
-We pool our resources and leverage community strength alongside cutting-edge Harmonic, Photonic, Vibrational, Grounded, and Oxygenated technologies to support one another.
+Network of neighbors dedicated to mutual cooperation and sustainable living—Doing, Making, and Being together.
+Common Spaces to integrate systems of community care where quality food, clean water, grounded wellness, portable housing, alchemic occupations, and receation spaces are accessible to all.
+An ecosystem of common resources and community strengths alongside cutting-edge harmonic, photonic, vibrational, grounded, and oxygenated technologies.

-By utilizing decentralized communication apps and transforming the gig economy into a network of service-based mutual support, ensure that every resident has the opportunity to contribute and thrive.
+By utilizing decentralized communication Webapps and transforming the gig economy into a network of service-based mutual support, ensure that every resident has the opportunity to contribute and thrive.

 We Cultivate, We Share.